ut-ras/ras_site/src/posts/2022-2-15-Dancebot.md

----
-layout: post
-title: Dancebots Spring Kick-Off!
+# Dancebots Spring Kick-Off!
-imagepath: resources/blog/2022-2-15-Dancebot
+## imagepath: resources/blog/2022-2-15-Dancebot
-shorttitle: 2022 - Dancebots
+## 2022 - Dancebots
-excerpt_separator: <!--more-->
----

 Hello everyone!

 Just wanted to provide a quick update on behalf of Dancebot!
-We had a first successful meeting of the semester and can’t wait to get started on making some progress with mothership! <!--more--> We are focusing on essential hardware systems, mainly getting our motors to move in a controlled manner with our existing software.
+We had a first successful meeting of the semester and can’t wait to get started on making some progress with mothership!

+ We are focusing on essential hardware systems, mainly getting our motors to move in a controlled manner with our existing software.
 Since we had new members, we are currently focused on skill development to ensure everyone has the fundamentals they need.

 ![circuit .]({{ site.baseurl }}/{{ page.imagepath }}/Dancebot2.22.JPG)